BookerLoL/UWLCourses/CHI320/Notes.md

     - Wudi of Liang
       - generous imperial patron
       - banned meat and wine from imperial table, built temples, wrote commentaries on sutras, assemblies of monkeys and laymen
-    - Doaistss and Confucians denounced ideas and practices as immoral or unsuited
+    - Daoists and Confucians denounced ideas and practices as immoral or unsuited
       - shaving head, cremating dead
       - celibacy
       - refused homage to ruler and tax